jimasp/behave-vsc/README.md

             web_features
       ```

 - If you have any issues with relative imports then you can set a `PYTHONPATH` environment variable for behave execution using the `env` setting.
-Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `env` setting, e.g. `"PYTHONPATH": "src/lib1:src/lib2:myfolder"`".
+Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you need a literal path in your `env` setting, e.g. `"PYTHONPATH": "lib/python"`".

   - Example: